PrivacyEngineering/tira/docs/VOCABULARY.md

 *(see section 4.3 from our paper)*

 ![](img/x-tira-pd.png)
+> **Figure 1**: The overall design of the `Tira` module and vocabulary.
+A service can consume and expose personal data.
+Each datum is expressed by a `Tira::PersonalDatum` instance, each of which may have `Tira::TransparencyProperties` attached which each constitute a vocabulary element.
+Any service itself can have `Tira::TransparencyProperties` (e.g. the whole service processes data for a given purpose) and a `Tira::PersonalDatum` will inherit these properties, if processed by that service.

 The vocabulary consists of several entities whose logical structure is depicted above.
 If a schema is marked